hawtio/website/src/docs/configuration.md

       false
     </td>
     <td>
       Whether to return HTTP status 401 when authentication is enabled, but no credentials has been provided.
-Returning 401 will cause the browser popup window to prompt for credentails.
+Returning 401 will cause the browser popup window to prompt for credentials.
 By default this option is <code>false</code>, returning HTTP status 403 instead.
     </td>
   </tr>
   <tr>